-- Retain and repair all existing features and materials of the historic entrance and front door. - Replace historic doors that are beyond repair with a new door of the same size, design, material and types as used originally, or sympathetic to the building style, including number and orientation of panel and location and size of any glass.
+- 1. Retain and repair all existing features and materials of the historic entrance and front door. - 2.
+Replace historic doors that are beyond repair with a new door of the same size, design, material and types as used originally, or sympathetic to the building style, including number and orientation of panel and location and size of any glass.
 Do not use generic or "stock" doors with details that provide a false sense of historical accuracy. - 3.
 Do not replace original trim with trim that conveys a different period, style, or theme. - 4.
 Do not reduce or enlarge entrances or door openings. - 5.
-A storm door, if used, should meet the following guidelines: - Construct storm doors of wood, a composite material that can be sawn and painted or painted metal. - Relate openings for screen or glass panels to the proportions of the door.
+A storm door, if used, should meet the following guidelines: - a.
+Construct storm doors of wood, a composite material that can be sawn and painted or painted metal. - b.
+Relate openings for screen or glass panels to the proportions of the door.
 Storm doors should avoid obscuring the design of the front door. - c.
-Paint the storm door the same color as the main door.
+Paint the storm door the same color as the main door. - Do not relocate the primary front entrance.
+Conversions to other uses that require relocation will be evaluated on a case by case basis.